Levin Öztunalı: Loan spell at Werder Bremen

 On 21 December 2014, Öztunalı joined Werder Bremen on an 18-month loan deal, running until the end of the 2015–16 campaign.
 Upon his arrival in Bremen, Chief Executive Thomas Eichin described Öztunalı as "one of the most sought-after talents in the Bundesliga."
 His first goal for Die Grün-Weißen came on the final day of the 2014–15 season when he netted in a 3–2 loss to Borussia Dortmund. Öztunalı had to wait until May of the following season to score his next goal for the club, netting one and assisting another in a 6–2 drubbing of Stuttgart.
 The result saw Bremen climb out of the relegation zone at the expense of their opponents.
 He made his final appearance for the club on 14 May, playing for 77 minutes as Bremen beat Eintracht Frankfurt 1–0 to avoid relegation.

 On 2 June 2016, amid speculation that Öztunalı would remain at Werder Bremen, Bayer Leverkusen director of football Rudi Völler confirmed that he would be returning to Leverkusen and would be part of the squad for the following season. Öztunalı amassed a total of 46 appearances across all competitions during his 18-month spell with Werder Bremen.

 Mainz 05

 On 25 August 2016, Leverkusen's Bundesliga rivals Mainz 05 announced the signing of Öztunalı on a five-year deal.
-He made his debut against Borussia Dortmund on 27 August, coming on as a second half half substitutesubstitute for Suat Serdar, and scored his first goal for the club in the following match-week in a 4–4 draw with Hoffenheim.
+He made his debut against Borussia Dortmund on 27 August, coming on as a second half substitute for Suat Serdar, and scored his first goal for the club in the following match-week in a 4–4 draw with Hoffenheim.
 He scored his first-ever European goal on 29 September, netting the winner in a 3–2 UEFA Europa League victory over Azerbaijani side Qabala.
 He ultimately made 36 appearances in the season across all competitions, including 23 starts and five goals in the league as Mainz narrowly avoided the relegation play-offs.